RoBoT095/printnotes/README.md

 I will release apps when I feel like the app is more complete!

 - [ ] Android
-  - Can't get past Google Play review due to the use of All File Access permission
+  - Can't get past GooglePlay review due to the use of All File Access permission
 - [ ] iOS `coming soon`
 - [ ] Windows `coming soon`
 - [ ] MacOS `coming soon`